paololabuguen/us-unemployment-analysis/README.md

 The goal of this project was to create a dynamic HTML dashboard to analyze the unemployment rates in the U.S. from years 1948 to 2023.
 The visualizations included are a bar graph that shows the average unemployment rate per year based on  the selected start year, end year and filter (These are either the overall rate or an age range).
 I also included a line graph showing the change of unemployment rate per year compared to the previous year.
 I also have a list of top months with the highest unemployment rate depending on the starting, ending and filter (age range).
-The line graph and bar graph are plotted using Chart.js
+The line graph and bar graph are plotted using Chart.js.
+I used Flask and SQLALchemy to create an API.

 ## How to Use
-In order to run the project, you would need an internet browser (I use Chrome), Python (I have version 3.10.13 installed) and Allow CORS browser extension (https://mybrowseraddon.com/access-control-allow-origin.html)
+In order to run the project, you would need an internet browser (I use Chrome), Python (I have version 3.10.13 installed.
+Also need to import Flask and sqlalchemy modules) and Allow CORS browser extension (https://mybrowseraddon.com/access-control-allow-origin.html)
 1. Clone the repo into your computer.
 2. Run app.py (This initializes the Flask app to access the API for the data.
 What I do is open a terminal in the us-unemployment-analysis directory and run the python file)
 3. Run index.html and make sure the Allow CORS extension is toggled on.